boa-im/boa-im.github.io/_posts/2024-09-10-menu-management-app.md

 To run the app locally, you must have:
 - Android Studio
 - Angular
-- JDK 8.* .
+- JDK 8.*

 **Stpes:**
 1. Clone the repository:
 **_`https://github.com/boa-im/Menu_Management_App.git`_**
+2. Make sure you have the environment variable named 'JAVA_HOME' and 'path'
-2. Run this app using Android Emulator
+3. Run this app using Android Emulator

 ## Pages
 ---